sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 # Automatic Design of Quantum Feature Maps:  Auto-generated Quantum-Inspired Kernels by using Multi-Objetive Genetic Algorithms (AQUIK)

 This is the official code of the paper published on August 19, 2021: S. Altares-López, A. Ribeiro, J.J.
 García-Ripoll, *Automatic design of quantum feature maps*, Quantum Science and Technology, vol. 6, no. 4, 2021 [1].
+Registered Software 2023 - CSIC.

 * DOI: https://doi.org/10.1088/2058-9565/ac1ab1